-The Appalachian Trail is the most famous hiking trail in the U.S., extending 2,189 miles from Georgia to Maine.
-46 miles of the A.T. meander through Cumberland Valley, including a 13-mile section that is the longest, lowest and flattest section on the entire trail and one of the most accessible portions to park and take a short day trip.
+The Appalachian Trail is the most famous hiking trail in the U.S., extending 2,190 miles from Georgia to Maine.
+46 miles of the A.T. meander through Cumberland Valley, including a 13-mile section that is one of the longest, lowest, and flattest sections on the entire trail (cornfield @ NOBO 1122.9 to PA 944 @ NOBO 1136.8) and one of the most accessible portions to park and take a short day trip.

 Here are some suggestions for planning a half-day or full-day journey along the A.T. in Cumberland Valley.